 Speaking of West, she’s forever remembered for her “come up and see me sometime” line.
-Uttered in the 1933 movie She Done Him Wrong, West starred opposite newcomer Cary Grant.
+Uttered in the 1933 movie She Done Him Wrong, West starred opposite then-newcomer Cary Grant.
 The film earned an Oscar nomination for Best Picture.
-It also made a mint at the box office, and West became a mega-star.
+It also made a mint at the box office.
+Mae West became a mega-star.

-But if the celebrity counts as Hollywood royalty, the name has ties to a real queen, too.
+But if Mae West counts as Hollywood royalty, the name has ties to a real queen, too.
 Princess Victoria Mary Augusta Louise Olga Pauline Claudine Agnes of Teck would marry the future King George V of England in 1893.
 Her granddaughter is Queen Elizabeth II.
 Victoria Mary was called May as a child, and the nickname stuck.

 Edith Wharton’s 1920 novel The Age of Innocence introduced the tortured Newland Archer and his sweet society bride, May Welland.

 Madonna played tough-as-nails Mae Mordabito in 1992’s A League of Their Own.
 The sweet little girl in The Help is called Mae Mobley Leefolt.

 There’s Peter Parker’s sweet Aunt May, who has gotten younger and cooler with Marisa Tomei in the role.
 With Spider-Man movies going strong, we’ll surely hear even more of the name.

 It’s a common double name, too.
 Think of Rod Stewart’s “Maggie May” or Anjelica Huston’s character in Prizzi’s Honor, Maerose.
 (Huston won an Academy Award for Best Supporting Actress for the 1985 role.)